zogich/dux/README.md

-# city-guide
+# DUX

-New guide vue app.
+New guide vue app, developed by students of DVFU